ruggeri/tech-notes/randos/automotive/engines/gear-shifting.md

 As the gear changes get "shorter", then your RPMs will drop less as you shift.
 Let's say that `max_hp_rpms` is the RPMs at which horsepower is maximized; for the BMW 1250GS this is 7.5k RPMs.
+Let's assume momentarily that past 7.5k RPM, HP stays constant.
 Then of course we will want to shift no later than `max_hp_rpms / (next_gear_ratio/current_gear_ratio)`.
 We can calculate this for some upper-bounds on when to shift:

 ```
 1st-to-2nd: 10.66k RPM (past redline)